Kristie Greene

-Kristie Lynn Greene (born July 24, 1970) is an American beauty pageant titleholder from Greenville, South Carolina who was named Miss South Carolina 1994.
+Kristie Lynn Greene (born July 24, 1970) is an American beauty pageant titleholder from Anderson, South Carolina who was named Miss South Carolina 1994.

 Biography

 She competed at the Miss America 1995 competition, won by Miss Alabama, Heather Whitestone.
 Greene is a graduate of Clemson University with a degree in Secondary Education.
-Since 2009, she has served as guest emcee for the Miss South Carolina pageant in Spartanburg, South Carolina.
-She married John E. Lee of Florence, SC in 2006.
-Together they have a daughter, Anna-Davis Lee.
+Kristie has served as guest emcee for the Miss South Carolina pageant in Spartanburg, South Carolina.
+She has been a public educator for 25 years and resides in Murrells Inlet, SC.
+She has a daughter, Anna-Davis Lee.